 - Wearing rubber gloves makes it easier to put on the socks and helps prevent damaging the Socks and Thinning skin with the finger nails.

-What aftercare do you recommend for DERMATUff Socks?
+What aftercare do you recommend for DERMATUff products?

-- Over 180 washes the Dermatuff socks may begin to provide a lower degree of protection.
+- Over 180 washes the Dermatuff socks/sleeves may begin to provide a lower degree of protection

-- It should be assumed that 5 years after the date of purchase the Socks will have lost most of their protective quality.
+- It should be assumed that 5 years after the date of purchase the socks/sleeves will have lost most of their protective quality

-- The Dermatuff Socks may be washed at up to 40°C, do not use bleach
+- The Dermatuff socks/sleeves may be washed at up to 40°C, do not use bleach

-- Care should be taken to ensure that Dermatuff Socks are not damaged by callouses, rough hard skin or nails.
+- Care should be taken to ensure that Dermatuff socks/sleeves are not damaged by callouses, rough hard skin or nails

 What were the detailed results of your trials so that I can judge their effectiveness?